EricZinda/Perplexity/backlog.md

 - implement "how many vegetarian dishes are there"
 - implement "how many vegetarian dishes do you have?"
 - There should be an exception if lift is called on a function that doesn't have its parameters marked as taking all types of sets
-- table for 1 crashes
 - Need to redo how unknown() works to handle sets > 1
-- (start) Table (then) Just two, my son Johnny and me.
+- Table (then) Just two, my son Johnny and me.
     - takes forever to get to parse 88,1 which is the first that works
     - ditto for: We'd like to start with some water and menus
         - /runparse 2, 39
 - "what did we order" --> "less than 2 people did that"
     - when only one person ordered
 - "I'll just have a menu" --> means: clear the order and just give me a menu
-- "We want water and menus" - only gives one menu
-    - We'd like to start with some water and menus
-        - /runparse 2, 39
-        - only gives one menu

 - Clean up unused portions of state.handle_world_event()
 - Performance fix: checkin was cca6733